zakkhoyt/PHAsset-Utility/README.md

 }];
 ```

-Sample usage for getting metadata from an asset
+Sample usage for getting metadata from a PHAsset

 ```
 PHAsset *asset = // however you are getting your PHAsset